HOW TO WIN NEVADA DISABILITY BENEFITS

 The Las Vegas Office of Hearings Operations (OHO) is in the downtown federal building in Las Vegas, Nevada.
 The office has a number of judges who hear SSDI cases.
 It will take some time to obtain a hearing date.
 On average, it takes almost 12 to 18 months to get a hearing in Las Vegas.
 The SSA also holds hearings in Reno, Nevada.
 Your case is assigned to a hearing office based upon your zip code.

-If you want a lawyer to help you at your Nevada SSD hearing, and you should, hire Cannon Disability Law.
+If you want a lawyer to help you at your Nevada SSD hearing, then hire Cannon Disability Law.
 You need to know the questions the SSA judge will ask you.
 Also, you need to know what are the most important issues in your case.
 The reason you hire an SSD lawyer is because we have gone to court before.
 Therefore, we know what is going to happen.

 We can also help you by telling you the questions the judge usually asks at the SSA hearings.
-If you speak Spanish, we also have an attorney and staff that speak fluent Spanish.
+If you speak Spanish, then we also have an attorney and staff that speak fluent Spanish.
 If you want to learn more about the legal experience of our lawyers and staff, then read our About Us page.

 In court, there are always rules and there are ways you can explain your case that will make the most sense to the judge.
 You may think that you can go into court on your own and explain your symptoms to the judge.
 However, this would be a mistake.
 The reason it is a mistake is there is more to court than just talking about your your physical and mental issues.

-THE HEARING FOR NEVADA DISABILITY BENEFITS
+THE HEARING FOR NEVADA SSD BENEFITS

 THE MEDICAL EXPERT

 Second, there are other witnesses besides you.
 For example, the SSA judge might decide to call a medical expert to testify.
-If the judge does this, the doctor is paid by the SSA, but is supposed to be an impartial witness.
+If the judge does this, the doctor is paid by the SSA, but is supposed to be an objective witness.

 THE VOCATIONAL EXPERT